-ood soil management in the olive grove is the pillar on which the success of the olive grower rests, in the short, medium and long term.
-Obtaining and maintaining a soil with high natural fertility, healthy and capable of adequately nourishing the crop.
-And all of this in an affordable way, is the key to olive growing.
-We must focus our efforts on the olive grower who has just began the transition towards a more sustainable olive grove.
+ood soil management in the olive grove is the pillar on which the success of the olive grower rests in the short, medium and long term.
+Obtain and maintain a soil with high natural fertility, healthy and capable of adequately nourishing the crop.
+And all of this in an affordable way, is the key to olive growing, and we must focus our efforts in the olive grower who begins the transition, towards a more sustainable olive grove.